Java Full-Stack Developer Test

-This assessment evaluates the proficiency of candidates in the development of both front-end and back-end systems using java.
+This test evaluates the proficiency of candidates in the development of both front-end and back-end systems using Java.

 • Java Programming